 These valves are used to divide the water supply from the main areas and also to control the amount of water for all subclasses.

 Flexible valve connectors are widely used in the suction and delivery pumping lines for air-conditioning, ventilation systems, and chilled water installation.

 Rubber or elastomer flexible connectors are efficient & economical ways to provide accommodations pressure loads, relieve movement stress, reduce noise, isolate vibration, reimburse for misalignment, and lengthen the life of drive equipment.

 Special built-in features will also eradicate electrolysis, counter expansion, and contraction against start-up swell forces.

-Flexible expansion joints are used widely in the building services industry and other general industrial uses.
+Flexible expansion joints are types of valves used widely in the building services industry and other general industrial uses.

 The strainer is used in a piping system as a mode of filtration, thereby protecting critical equipment components from contamination that may be carried by the medium.

 All dimensions of filters have a stainless steel perforated screens with a blow down function.

 The filter could be installed in the pipe in the horizontal and vertical directions.

 Also read: Types of Pumps, Types of Dams & Types of Pipes